 When you undertake a HubSpot CMS migration, you won't need to pay for hosting or SSL in most cases since these come standard with HubSpot sites.
 If you’ve ever tried to install an SSL certificate on your server, you know how hard it can be.
 With HubSpot, you simply click a box.
 Hosting is blazing fast, too, because of their content delivery network.
 This saves you money and allows for easy, centralized management.

-You'll still need 301 redirects
+You'll still need 301 redirects for better search engine optimization

 When you move your website from WordPress to HubSpot CMS, you’ll still need to tell search engines that your pages moved.